githubrsys/groupoffice-updatescript/readme.md

 * Download the file goupdate.sh or get a git copy with `git clone https://github.com/githubrsys/groupoffice-updatescript.git` .

-* Copy the file goupdate.sh for best usage on same location where the groupoffice folder resides in filesystem
+* Copy the file goupdate.sh for best usage to same location where the groupoffice folder resides in filesystem.
+But not put it into it.
 * Open the copied file and set your environment variables in the `Set the constants` section.
 * Then make sure the file is executable by `chmod +x goupdate.sh`.
-Afterwards run the script with `./goupdate.sh`.
+* Afterwards run the script with `./goupdate.sh`.

 #### This file must be run in present shell.
 Calling by sh goupdate.sh can fail.